lfurtkevicova/gislab-my-notes/docs/gislab-web/project-publishing.rst

    Directory for QGIS projects going to be published.

-Finally, open web browser and launch published project in GIS.lab Web interface by entering URL below.
+As the final step, open web browser and launch published project in GIS.lab Web interface by entering URL below.
+You will see welcome screen with possibility to enter credential but for now, you can just ``Continue as guest``.

 .. code::

    https://localhost:8000?PROJECT=vagrant/<project-directory-name>/<qgs-file-name>

-There will be welcome screen with possibility to enter credential, but you can ``Continue as guest``, see :num:`#gislab-web-welcome`.

 .. _gislab-web-welcome:

 .. figure:: ../img/gislab-web/gislab-web-welcome.png
    :align: center
-   :width: 450
+   :width: 750

    GIS.lab Web welcome screen.

-Then there are no obstacles to enjoy your published project.
+And now there are no obstacles to enjoy your published project.

+.. _gislab-we-published:

 .. figure:: ../img/gislab-web/gislab-web-published.png
    :align: center
-   :width: 450
+   :width: 750

    QGIS project published with GIS.lab Web.